dotnet/runtimelab/src/docs/binding-generics.md

 **Memory Management Considerations:**

 - **Structs**: The CLR copies the data from unmanaged to managed memory.
 We must free the unmanaged memory to avoid leaks.
-- **Classes**: In this example we expect that calling `ConstructFromNativeHandle` will copy the necessary data so that the function can free all the resources it allocated.
+- **Classes**: In this example we expect that calling `ConstructFromSwiftHandle` will copy the necessary data so that the function can free all the resources it allocated.

 ### New API implementation